daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/cluster.md

 ### DNS

 Every Kubernetes cluster has an internal DNS service that is vital to service discovery.
 The cluster's DNS service has a static IP address that is hard-coded into every Pod on the cluster.
 This ensures every container and Pod can locate it and use it for discovery.

+## Kubernetes Playgrounds

+Playgrounds are the easiest way to get Kubernetes, but they are not for production.
+Examples include:

+- Play with Kubernetes
+- Katakoda
+- Docker Desktop
+- minikube
+- k3d

+## Hosted Kubernetes

+All major cloud platforms offer a hosted Kubernetes service.
+This is a model where you outsource a bunch of Kubernetes infrastructure responsibility to your cloud provider, letting them take care of things including high availability, performance, and updates.
+Popular services include:

+- AWS Elastic Kubernetes Service (EKS)
+- Azure Kubernetes Service (AKS)
+- Linode Kubernetes Engine (LKE)
+- DigitalOcean Kubernetes (DOKS)
+- GCP Kubernetes Engine (GKE)

+## DIY Kubernetes Clusters